Wednesday, October 13, 2010

 * Restore order: a euphemism for taking control.
 Paris was exceptionally calm (please click and scroll down).

 ** Their headquarters were the Gobelins manufactory.
-Wanting to avoid its barricades explains using the Bièvre via its islands, and so climbing the hill.
+The need to avoid its barricades explains using the Bièvre via its islands.

 # # #